lambdaisland/kaocha/doc/03_configuration.md

 It takes the following configuration options.

-- `:ns-patterns`: vector of regular expressions, if one of them matches the namespace name then this namespace is considered a test namespace, and will get loaded as part of Kaocha's "load" step.
+- `:ns-patterns`: vector of patterns, these are strings that get intepreted as regular expressions.
+If one of them matches the namespace name then this namespace is considered a test namespace, and will get loaded as part of Kaocha's "load" step.
 Patterns can be given as actual regex types or as strings.
 Defaults to `["-test$"]`
 - `:source-paths`: vector of paths containing source code under test.
 This is used to determine which files to watch for changes, and can be used by plugins e.g. when doing code coverage analyis.
 Defaults to `["src"]`